 We shouldn’t underestimate the issues we’re facing.
 But that doesn’t mean we can’t embrace innovation or boldness either.

-An evening with MFS and thoughts on the days ahead
+An evening with Market Financial Solutions (MFS) and thoughts on the days ahead

 28 April 2023

 We’ve been reminded of the importance of the human touch.
-This week, we hosted our very first “Evening with MFS” event where we invited our cherished brokers to enjoy some good food, comedy, and live music with us.
+This week, we hosted our very first “Evening with Market Financial Solutions (MFS)” event where we invited our cherished brokers to enjoy some good food, comedy, and live music with us.
 During this prestigious event, I had the responsibility – nay, honour – of handing out name tags.

 Jokes aside, it was great to see how real working relationships can thrive.
 There was no hint of financial doom among the attendees.
 Instead, all I saw was smiles galore, shared camaraderie, and toasts to borrowers supported through thick and thin.